-Maybe you put it off because you expected to be swamped with work through Labor Day.
-Or you didn’t think you could swing a trip financially.
-Or it completely slipped your mind to make any vacation plans and now that August has closed in, you’re afraid the opportunity for a getaway has come and gone.
+Maybe you put it off because you didn’t think you could swing a trip financially.
+Or it completely slipped your mind to make any vacation plans.

-But that's the magic of summer: With weeks to go until Labor Day, it’s still not too late to get your travel on.
-As a personal finance blogger who hits the road with the wanderlust bug as often as possible, let me assure you that you can still roam far and wide between now and September—and have a total blast on a budget, no matter your planning timeline.
+But that's the magic of summer: It’s never too late to get your travel on.
+As a personal finance blogger who hits the road as often as possible, let me assure you that you can have a total blast on a budget, no matter your planning timeline.
 Here's how.

 Scour Last-Minute Booking Sites

-When you're planning an on-the-fly getaway, it pays to browse a site that specializes in them.
-Sites like lastminute and airfarewatchdog constantly scour airline websites and newsletters to find the latest fare reductions and deals.
+When you're planning an on-the-fly getaway, use sites like lastminute and airfarewatchdog, which constantly scour airline websites and newsletters to find the latest fare reductions and deals.
 They also offer deals on spa packages, accommodations and rental cars.

 Don’t Get Stuck on a Specific Date or Time